ossimlabs/omar-docs-old/docs/index.md

-# O2 Web Services - Gasparilla 2.3.0
+# O2 Web Services - Hollywood 2.4.0

 These docs serve as a guide for installing and running an individual service.
 It is up to the organization's best practices on how to orchestrate and configure the applications at scale.